wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

 ### 4.1 Core Principle: "Screen is Reality"

-Eden Project operates on a fundamental principle:
+Eden operates on a fundamental principle:

 > **"For computer work, the screen IS reality"**